thiagoneye/course-business_intelligence/notes.md

 - **Star Schema:** The simplest style of data mart schema and is the approach most widely used to develop data warehouses and dimensional data marts.
 - **Snowflake:** A logical arrangement of tables in a multidimensional database such that the entity relationship diagram resembles a snowflake shape.
-- **Staging Area:** Or landing zone, is an intermediate storage area used for data processing during the ETL process.
+- **Staging Area:** Or *landing zone*, is an intermediate (between OLTP and OLAP) storage area used for data processing during the ETL process.

 # Softwares